pch/pch/writing/blogging-with-markdown-dropbox-and-rails/2016-08-15-blogging-with-markdown-dropbox-and-rails.md

 # Blogging with Markdown, Dropbox and Rails

+*(**NOTE:** I originally published this in 2016 on my custom-built personal website.
+The irony that it's now hosted on GitHub is not lost on me.)*

 My last year's [tutorial on How to Build a CMS in Rails][tutorial] came into existence as a byproduct of a selfish goal.
 I wanted to build a simple and flexible CMS for my personal needs and ended up documenting the process.
 The version I described in the tutorial was the starting point – a rough sketch of some of the ideas I had at the time.
 Fast forward a year (and multiple concepts), I’ve finally arrived at a result satisfying enough to rebuild this site using my own CMS.

 You may ask, why would I spend so much time re-inventing the wheel?
 With so many options for hosting a personal site these days, it’s mind-boggling that someone would choose to build everything from scratch.
 Well, even though I don't write often, this website is important to me — not only as a publishing platform.
 It also serves as a playground for various coding experiments that help me grow professionally and keep me interested in web development.
 On top of that, I simply wanted to have a system I’d be happy with.